rg03s/rgsPlayer/readme.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.md` for more information.
+To view End User License Agreement (EULA) information, see EULA.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>